jameslittle230/stork/README.md

 This registers the index stored at `http://files.stork-search.net/federalist.st` under the name `federalist`; the `data-stork` attributes in the HTML will hook into this name.

 Finally, you can set some configuration options for how your search bar will interact with the index and with the page.
-I'll explain more about the different configuration options later.

-# Going Further
+# Building your own index

 You probably don't want to add an interface to your own website that lets you search through the Federalist papers.
 Here's how to make your search bar yours.

-## Building your own index

 The search index is based on a document structure: you give Stork a list of documents on disk and include some metadata about those documents, and Stork will build its search index based on the contents of those documents.